oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

 There are two basic ways of creating multivariate rings with gradings:
-While the `grade` function allows one to assign a grading to a polynomial ring already constructed, the `GradedPolynomialRing` function is meant to create a graded polynomial ring all at once.
+While the `grade` function allows one to assign a grading to a polynomial ring already constructed, the `graded_polynomial_ring` function is meant to create a graded polynomial ring all at once.

 ```@docs
 grade(R::MPolyRing, W::Vector{GrpAbFinGenElem})